Reasoning Questions for Competitive Exams

 Tips to Crack Reasoning Questions

-Owing to the vast types of reasoning questions asked by exam-setters every year as well as their obsession to twist easy ones into dreaded nightmares, cracking this section requires consistent effort, motivation and most importantly, a whole lot of practice.
+Owing to the vast types of reasoning questions asked by exam-setters every year, as well as their obsession with twisting easy ones into dreaded nightmares, cracking this section requires consistent effort, motivation and, most importantly, a whole lot of practice.
 To help you with your preparation efforts, here are a few pieces of advice that you must remember.

 • Keep the best of resources by your side.
 While preparing for competitive exams, materials that follow the latest syllabus are an important prerequisite.
 It not only aids your direction of preparation but also helps you work on your strong and weak areas.

-• Read reasoning questions carefully.
-More often than not, the answer to the question is hidden in plain sight but the barrier of jargon and sentences leads you in a different direction.
-In order to not regret wasting precious time on petty calculations, read the every questions meticulously and then answer it.
+• Read the logical reasoning questions carefully.
+The answer to the question is often hidden in plain sight, but the barrier of jargon and sentences leads you in a different direction.
+In order to not regret wasting precious time on petty calculations, read every question meticulously and then answer it.

 • Do not use your prior information or knowledge.
-Reasoning questions on syllogism, word problems are not accurately based on real-life situations often make assumptions.
-So, answer reasoning questions on the information mentioned and not anything else.
+Reasoning questions on syllogism and word problems are not accurately based on real-life situations and often make assumptions.
+So, answer logic reasoning questions on the information mentioned and not anything else.

 Watch this video to get handy with some cool tricks to solve Reasoning Questions